Sidney Sime: Legacy

 Today, Sime is best remembered for his work with Lord Dunsany.

 At least four collections of Sime's work have been published, though none are in print today.

 Illustrator Roger Dean is among many who cite him as an influence.
 Writer H. P. Lovecraft was also a fan of his (mentioning the artist in the stories "Pickman's Model" and "The Call of Cthulhu") as was Howard de Walden.

 The Sime Gallery is still extant in the village of Worplesdon near Guildford but the most famous collections of Sime work belonged to Lord Dunsany and Howard de Walden.
 The latter is unavailable, and it is believed many were lost in a fire.
-However, the Dunsany collection, including all the originals of Sime's work for Dunsany, plus a few other pieces, and notably with several in colour, can be viewed by arrangement at Dunsany Castle in County Meath, Ireland.
+However, the Dunsany collection, including all the originals of Sime's work for Lord Dunsany, plus a few other pieces, and notably with several in colour, can be viewed by arrangement at Dunsany Castle in County Meath, Ireland.